-Conceived in 2014, the Eclipse MRAA project aimed to deliver a high-level, easy-to-use set of APIs for I/O access on Linux* boards and systems, similar to Arduino* offerings for MCU boards.
-At the time, the project targeted support for platforms such as Intel® Galileo, Intel® Edison and Raspberry Pi* boards, highly popular among IoT enthusiasts and makers.
+Conceived in 2014, the Eclipse MRAA project aims to deliver a high-level, easy-to-use set of APIs for I/O access on Linux* boards and systems, similar to Arduino* offerings for MCU boards.
+Initially, the project targeted support for platforms such as the Intel® Galileo, Intel® Edison and Raspberry Pi* boards, highly popular among IoT enthusiasts and makers.
 Over time, the project evolved substantially and won the appreciation of multiple IoT communities resulting in a number of new board and feature additions.
-In fact, the project’s success prompted Arduino* to adopt the use of the library in their Arduino Create* cloud-based IDE in order to target x86 IoT platforms.
+In fact, the project’s success prompted Arduino* to adopt the use of the library in the Arduino Create* cloud-based IDE when targeting x86 IoT platforms.

 Development on boards and kits in Linux* environments continues to present issues in key areas: access of I/O in a platform-independent manner, portability from platform-to-platform, and consistency from revision-to-revision.

 Here is a detailed look at each issue:

 - Access of I/O in a platform-independent manner: Kernel-level abstractions are low level and can be difficult to use for inexperienced developers.
 The Linux* kernel exposes the I/O interface through sysfs classes or device nodes.
 Depending on the implementation, the details can vary from one platform to another quite drastically.
 However, users expect to be able to use the I/Os at a much higher level of abstraction.
 For example, in order to initialize i2c bus on the Intel® Edison board, the following steps are needed:

 - Set Tristate to 0

 - Set GPIO165 to input

 - Set tristate to 1